TieDyedDevil/XS/TUTORIAL.md

 {|<lambda-list>| <body>}
 ```

-The lambda-list is just a list of names that are bound to arguments to
+The <lambda-list/> is just a list of names that are bound to arguments to
 the lambda.
 For example:

 ```